k4y0x13/CSF101-Programming-Methodology/src/practical_works/pw0.md

 <p align="center"> <img src="../assets/assets%20PW0/15.png"/> </p>

-You can now go and check your empty GitHub repository and notice that the practical file that you had created on your computer is now on git.
+You can now go and check your empty GitHub repository and notice that the file that you had created on your computers local repository is now on git.

 ***Note: for future pushes, you need not follow Step 6 to Step 10.
-The GitHub authentication is a one-time thing and you do not need to generate a new key for every push.
+The GitHub personal access token generation is a one-time thing (once for each repo) and you do not need to generate a new key for every push.
 Once you are done committing your code locally using git, you may proceed with the <code>git push -u origin main</code> command to directly push your code to git here after.***

 Congratulations, you now know how to:
 1. Create an empty GitHub repository